Healthy Lives aims to provide the benefits of a natural diet and exercise regime within the realities of modern life.

 Modern day foods

 Many of the foods we eat today were not part of our natural diet.
 As recently as 5,000 years ago, most humans still lived as hunters and gatherers, foraging for edible plants and hunting and fishing for protein.
-Our natural diet consisted of just meat, fish, eggs, vegetables, fruit, nuts and seeds.
+Our natural diet consisted of just meat, fish, eggs, (root) vegetables, mushrooms, fruit, nuts and seeds.

 As our society transitioned to agriculture, we added grains, legumes and dairy to this diet.
 But we didn’t jump to donuts and tofu all at once.
 Traditionally, grains and legumes would be soaked and fermented for many hours, making them easier to digest.
 Similarly, most dairy would be fermented to make yogurt or cheese.
-Later, as food technology advanced, our foods became more and more processed, giving us things like wheat starch, sugar and soybean oil.
+Later, as food technology advanced, our foods became more and more processed, giving us things like wheat starch, refined sugar and soybean oil.

-Unfortunately for us, evolution has not kept up with these rapid recent developments, and our primitive bodies struggle to handle our modern Western diet.
+Unfortunately for us, evolution has not kept up with these rapid recent developments, and our bodies struggle to handle our modern Western diet.
 The unnaturally large amounts of sugars and starch in our modern diet disturb our blood sugar balance, while the highly processed seed oils increase the amount of unhealthy trans fats we consume.
 On top of this, many people suffer from lactose or gluten intolerance and diet-induced allergies.

-All this means modern life is bountiful and cosy.
-Food is everywhere, your car takes you where you need to go and your roof keeps even the most extreme elements outside.
+How different things are now.
+You can buy food at any street corner.
+Ready to eat, tasty and cheap.
 But although this pampered life is pleasant, it is also slowly killing you.
-Your body is built to survive.
-To work hard, skip meals, go without food for a few days, endure heat and cold.
+Your body is designed to survive.
+To work hard, go without food, endure heat and cold.
 But in our modern world, it doesn’t have to do any of these things.
 And it grows lazy and out of shape.

-We believe it is important to reintroduce a natural balance between work and the foods you eat.
+We reintroduce a natural balance between the effort you make and the foods you eat.
 Using the Healthy Lives system, you can still have all the foods you crave.
 As long as you put in the effort to earn them.
-This simple principle allows you to occasionally indulge yourself without sliding back into the boundlessness of modern Western life.
-At the same time, having to earn your sugary snacks will guide you to a more naturally balanced sugar consumption.
+Our system also encourages the occasional fast, because fasting has been shown to have many health benefits.
+And skipping a meal is a very natural thing to do.